Blaben/Transcript_Vault/README.md

 ## Installation & Setup
 To run Transcript_Vault locally,
-- clone the repository
+- Clone the repository
 - Set up a virtual environment.
-- Install the dependencies from `requirements.txt`,
-- run migrations, and
+- Run migrations, and
-- start the development server.
+- Start the development server.